Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 • The amount of time it takes employees to familiarize themselves with new technologies.

-These are just a few examples of the kinds of metrics you can gather by correlating self-reported survey responses with objective data.
-The more time and resources you invest in getting to know your employees, the better-equipped you will be to ensure your values and theirs align.
+These are just a few examples of the kinds of metrics you can gather by correlating self-reported survey responses with objective data from employee monitoring in the workplace.
+The more time and resources you invest in getting to know your employees , the better-equipped you will be to ensure your values and theirs align.

 Use Data to Measure and Improve the Employee Experience